Sahil1694/SkillCanvas/README.md

-# Backend for Course Subscription & Management System
+# Backend for SkillCanvas Website

-This repository contains the backend code for a course subscription and management system that allows users to register, log in, purchase subscriptions, manage playlists, and more.
+This repository contains the backend code for SkillCanvas Website that allows users to register, log in, purchase subscriptions, manage playlists, and more.
 Admins can manage courses, payments, and users through API endpoints.

 ## Table of Contents
 - [Folder Structure](#folder-structure)